Inedo/inedo-docs/ProGet/installation/installation-guide/linux-docker/docker-compose.md

 keywords: proget, installation, linux, docker, docker-compose
 ---

 One Docker command manages a single image, but with Docker Compose, one command can manage multilple images.
 Docker Compose is a tool for defining and running multi-container Docker applications on a single server.
-Docker Compose leverages YAML-based configuration files to define the settings for an application's services.
-This tool lets you specify all your settings for multiple images in one file.
+Docker Compose leverages YAML-based configuration files to define the settings for multiple images in one file.
 An entire ProGet installation can be set up using Docker Compose.

 ## Prerequisites {#prerequisites data-title="Prerequisites"}